 The right footwear can help you get the most out of your training every step of the way.
 Metal and molded cleats are great options for anyone looking to shine on the diamond.
-They aren’t as useful when training on artificial turf, however.
+However, they aren’t as useful when training on artificial turf.
 Thankfully, you can get a leg up on practice with the right pair of baseball and softball turf cleats.

 Turf cleats are baseball and softball shoes built with a rubber nub or tread pattern that looks more like a sneaker than a spike.
 These comfortable kicks are designed for better grip and traction on artificial turf.
-As a result, turf cleats are best for off-field practice and training sessions, including batting practice, indoor training and other pregame warmups.
-Many coaches also wear turf trainers for their comfort and performance.
+As a result, turf cleats are best for playing and training on this type of surface.

 Players training on artificial turf should wear turf cleats for three reasons: